 Walk c297 The Martindale Horseshoe from Howtown

-This 14½ mile, Grade 9 (Very Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at St Peter's Church (Martindale) & will take about 9¾ hrs to complete.
+This 14½ mile, Grade 9 (Very Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at St Peter's Church (Martindale) & will take you about 9¾ hrs to complete.

 Download Walk PDF Icon